Choosing the right swimming lesson program isn't as simple as signing up at your nearest pool.

 Some people prefer learning to swim on their own.

-I'd however argue that at some point you will still need an outside person to evaluate how you are doing and adjust your swimming skills to be more effective and efficient.
+I'd however argue that at some point you will still need an outside person to evaluate how you are doing and adjust your skills swimming skills to be more effective and efficient.

 Unfortunately, there is no one way to learn to swim.
+There are guidelines, but these products target the mass market, so they don't work for everyone.

+So, if you plan on learning to swim on your own, I'd summarize it with this: if you are just starting out, it can be tough and is not recommended as your only learning path.
 If you are a bit more advanced in swimming, learning new skills on your own gets easier, but try it before you buy it :).

-So, in reality, the return on your investment is much higher in terms of saved time and frustration since you'll learn to swim much quicker.
+In reality, the return on your investment is much higher in terms of saved time and frustration since you'll learn to swim much quicker.

 If you have a hydrophobia (fear of water), I'd recommend private lessons as well since you can advance in overcoming your fear on your own pace.

-However, no matter what lessons you choose, I'd strongly suggest at the same time exploring miscellaneous online swimming resources that are out there.
+However, no matter what lessons you choose, I'd strongly suggest exploring miscellaneous online swimming resources at the same time.
+You never know when you'll pick up the right explanation that makes a skill click.

 What you should look for is the enthusiasm with which the instructor operates.

-Does the instructor pair you up with someone during the class, so you can correct each others' mistakes or you are left all alone?
+How many students are in the classes?
+Does the instructor pair you up with someone so you can correct each other's mistakes?

-Is the instructor supportive and patient in educating the new swimmers?
+Is the instructor supportive and patient?

 If you like what you see, why not take a few swimming lessons to start with and then see how it goes.